Capital Improvement Program

 - The Comprehensive Plan, which addresses long-term goals and needs pertaining to land use, the transportation network, recreation and open space, natural/cultural resources, economy and market place, utility infrastructure and community facilities;

 - Strategic plan studies such as the Stormwater Master Plan, the Wellhead Protection Program, Water Utility Infrastructure Analysis Program, Walkway/Bikeway Plan, and;

-In September 2018, the City of Portage launched the annual update of the Capital Improvement Program (CIP).
+In September 2019, the City of Portage will launch the annual update of the Capital Improvement Program (CIP).

 A community-supported CIP helps ensure that decisions made on capital investments will maintain and enhance the community.
-To garner public input and citizen engagement, an Open House was held on Monday, September 24, 2018 in the Portage City Hall Council Chambers, 7900 South Westnedge Avenue.
+To garner public input and citizen engagement, an Open House will be held on Monday, September 30, 2019, in the Portage City Hall Council Chambers, 7900 South Westnedge Avenue.

-In addition to the Open House meeting, an ONLINE SURVEY was available during the month of September 2018 for interested persons to submit ideas for capital improvement projects and/or provide feedback on projects already in the planning stages.
+In addition to the Open House meeting, an ONLINE SURVEY will be available during the month of September 2019 for interested persons to submit ideas for capital improvement projects and/or provide feedback on projects already in the planning stages.

 For more information on the CIP, please feel free to contact the Department of Community Development at 329-4477.

 - September 30, 2019: CIP Open House meeting, City Hall, 4:30-6:30 p.m.

 - October – November 2019: CIP projects proposals developed

 - November 2019 – January 2020: City Administration review of CIP projects